JamesSkemp/words/content/post/javascript-object-dump.md

 +++
-title = "JavaScript object dump" summary = "What I've used to dump a JavaScript object to the screen, when I haven't had access to Firebug." draft = false comments = true date = "2010-03-27T06:43:00-05:00"
+title = "JavaScript object dump" description = "What I've used to dump a JavaScript object to the screen, when I haven't had access to Firebug." draft = false comments = true date = "2010-03-27T06:43:00-05:00"